 Vicki Gulleford, Claudine Smith-Barker and Petra Jellyman are all finalists and will find out their placings at the awards ceremony on 31 August in Christchurch.

-Congratulations to all three, as well as all the other nominees from the Canterbury region.
+Congratulations to all who were nominated from all Kaikōura and wider Canterbury.
 It's great to see the fantastic work being done celebrated and rewarded.
 We look forward to hearing about the results at the end of August!

 On Tuesday 24 July, Kaikōura Youth Council met for their 2017/2018 AGM.